brendajuliane/LearningC/README.md

-# AprendendoC
+# learningC
-Exercícios de programação em C feitos para as disciplinas de Algoritmos e Programação de Computadores I e II
+C programming exercises done in college for Algorithms and Computer Programming I and II